Sodium Chloride Lewis Dot Structure

 Before we dive into the Lewis dot structure, let's familiarize ourselves with the individual atoms involved: sodium (Na) and chlorine (Cl).
 Understanding their electronic configurations is crucial to comprehending their bonding behavior.

 Sodium (Na) is an alkali metal, residing in Group 1 of the periodic table.
-It possesses 11 electrons, arranged in three energy levels: 2 electrons in the first shell, 8 in the second, and a single valence electron in the outermost shell (third shell).
+Worth adding: it possesses 11 electrons, arranged in three energy levels: 2 electrons in the first shell, 8 in the second, and a single valence electron in the outermost shell (third shell).
 This solitary valence electron is loosely held, making sodium highly reactive and prone to losing this electron to achieve a stable, filled outer shell configuration.
 This stable configuration mirrors that of the noble gas neon (Ne), a state of low energy and high stability.

 Chlorine (Cl), a halogen found in Group 17 of the periodic table, has 17 electrons.
+This means it has 7 electrons in its outermost shell.
 Its electronic configuration is 2, 8, 7.
-This means it has 7 electrons in its outermost shell.
 Chlorine is highly reactive because it readily gains an electron to achieve a stable octet (8 electrons) in its valence shell, mimicking the electronic configuration of the noble gas argon (Ar).

 Constructing the Sodium Chloride Lewis Dot Structure: A Step-by-Step Guide